What's it Like to Live in Greater Montréal?

 A Rich Territory

-Choosing Greater Montréal as a place of residence means taking advantage of a metropolitan region that is driven by economic vitality and cultural diversity that go well beyond the limits of the Island of Montreal.
+Choosing Greater Montréal as a place of studies or residence means taking advantage of a metropolitan region that is driven by economic vitality and cultural diversity that go well beyond the limits of the Island of Montreal.

 The Communauté métropolitaine de Montréal (CMM), commonly known as "Greater Montréal", covers 4 360 km2 and includes 82 local municipalities, including the cities of Laval and Longueuil, as well as the entire network of cities on the South Shore and on the North Shore of Montréal.